thpatch/thcrap/README.md

 * **Breakpoints** to call custom DLL functions at any instruction of the original code.
 These functions can read and modify the current CPU register state.

+* **Multiple sets** of sequentially applied binary hacks and breakpoints, for working around EXE packers and DRM schemes.

  * **File breakpoints** to replace data files in memory with replacements from patches.

 * Wildcard-based **file format patching hooks** called on file replacements - can apply patches to data files according to a (stackable!)
 JSON description.